 Gursky at the Hayward Gallery

 Andreas Gursky has devoted his life to developing photographic techniques and the effects he achieves are extraordinary.
-12 members of the Galleries group visited the exhibition on Friday 13th April at the Hayward Gallety.
+12 members of the Galleries group visited the exhibition on Friday 13th April at the Hayward Gallery.
 One of them stopped in front of the first photograph and exclaimed “Well!
 My gob is smacked already! “, which just about summed up the experience of us all.
-The exhibition ends on 22nd April, and we would urge U3A members who have not seen it to try to do so.
-Prepare to have your mind blown!

 Drawn in Colour: Degas from the Burrell Collection

 Five intrepid souls evaded illness, slippery pavements, heating problems and everything else that the vicious late winter could throw at us, and were greatly cheered by the colourful Degas works on loan from the Burrell collection in Glasgow.
 If you missed the exhibition, do go: it’s on until 7th May (and free)!